How To Reduce Employee Attrition? 9 Proven Ways For Organizations in 2022

 2. Structured Retirement And Resignation Plans

-Employers should have an idea about the employees who are about to retire or resign.
-In fact, it is desirable to have an estimate of the people who are retiring a few years in ahead.
+Employers should have an idea about the employees who retire or resign.
+It is desirable to have an estimate of the people who are exiting a few years ahead.

 This will give the company time to prepare and strategies for the layoff of the experienced employees.